yarnpkg/berry/packages/gatsby/content/getting-started/recipes.md

 ## Hybrid PnP + node_modules mono-repo:

-You may sometimes need to use `node_modules` on just part of your workspace (for example, if you use Angular or React-Native).
+You may sometimes need to use `node_modules` on just part of your workspace (for example, if you use React-Native).

 - Create a separate directory for the `node_modules` project.
 ```sh